Pediatric Eye Exam

 What are the signs of vision problems in children?

-When it comes to our children’s vision, it can be difficult to tell if they are experiencing any issues.
+It can be difficult to know if your child is having trouble with their vision.
 Children may not be able to communicate if they are having problems seeing, or they may think everyone sees the way they see.

 Fortunately, many vision problems and eye issues can be identified during a comprehensive eye exam with a qualified optometrist.
 If left untreated, these problems can affect a child’s vision permanently and lead to developmental delays and learning issues.
 Regular pediatric eye exams will help ensure early detection and treatment of issues to avoid lifelong visual impairment.